nickmeldrum/nickmeldrumdotcom/site/_posts/2016-03-29-decorators-in-javascript-using-monkey-patching-closures-prototypes-proxies-and-middleware.md

         printValue: value => console.log(`value is ${value + suffix}`)
     }
 }
-{% endhighlight %}

 const component = myComponentFactory() component.setSuffix('!')
 component.printValue('My Value')
+{% endhighlight %}

-It's a simple component with a `printValue(val)` method which will log the value with a suffix at the end.
+It's a simple component with a {% ihighlight javascript %}printValue(val){% endihighlight %} method which will log the value with a suffix at the end.
 The suffix can be set using the `setSuffix(val)` method.

 We want to decorate the `printValue(val)` method with a decorator to validate our input and to lower case the value (in order to show chaining of decorators.)
 We created the `setSuffix(val)` method in order to flush out any complexities when decorating one method in a component that has other members.